 Local time is GMT +3.

-Electrical outlets in Djibouti usually supply electricity at between 220 and 240 volts.
+Electrical outlets in Djibouti usually supply electricity at 220 volts, and 50Hz.
 European two-pin plugs with round pins are standard.

 Arabic and French are the official languages of Djibouti, but the majority of locals speak either Somali or Afar.